slsu0424/COVID19-Drug-Therapies/README.md

 This folder contains the Web-based User Interface to be used by a end user.

-## Acknowledgements

-This project is developed as part of the Microsoft HLS CSU Data & AI Data Science & AI Transformational Projects Initiative led by Iksha Herr.

-Author: Sandy Su

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a